Updated September 6th, 2020

 Cannabis Oil (Hash Oil)

 Cannabis oil (hash oil or hashish oil) is illegal in most parts of the world because it is extracted from the cannabis plant.
-However, many countries are gradually starting to accept cannabis due to studies that are being conducted.
+However, many countries are gradually starting to accept cannabis due to a variety of highly promising studies.

 The amount of THC present in cannabis oil is significantly more compared to hemp oil – averaging anywhere from 10 to 30%.